Judge restores protections for gray wolves across much of US

 “Wolves in the Great Lakes region have a stay of execution,” said John Horning with the environmental group WildEarth Guardians.

+Zippy Duvall, president of the Farm Bureau, said he was “extremely disappointed” with the ruling and that it ignored wolves’ recovery beyond government population goals.

+“It’s really frustrating and outrageous that some judge thousands of miles away is suddenly telling us that our own scientific management of the species can’t be trusted,” said Ed McBroom, a Republican state senator from Michigan’s Upper Peninsula.
+“They’re simply forcing citizens to take matters into their own hands.”

 None of the Great Lakes states with established wolf populations — Michigan, Minnesota and Wisconsin — had scheduled additional wolf hunts prior to the judge’s ruling.
-Natural resources officials with all three declined immediate comment Thursday, saying they were reviewing the decision.
+All three were updating their wolf management programs and officials said that work would continue.

-A state judge in Wisconsin in October had blocked another hunt two weeks before it was to begin, responding to lawsuits contending it had been illegally scheduled.
+A state judge in Wisconsin in October had blocked a hunt two weeks before it was to begin, responding to a lawsuit that claimed it was illegally scheduled.

+In Michigan, where the wolf population numbers about 700, Republican legislators introduced pro-hunting resolutions but no formal proposal was before the wildlife commission that sets hunting seasons.

+Before hunting is considered, Michigan officials want their legal status more permanently settled “given the long history of legal challenges to delisting decisions and the resulting shifting status of wolves,” said Ed Golder with the state Department of Natural Resources.

-The U.S. Fish and Wildlife Service since September has been separately reviewing if protections should be restored for the predators in the northern Rockies, after Republican state lawmakers in Montana and Idaho passed laws last year intended to drive down wolf numbers by making it easier to kill them.
+The status of northern Rockies wolves was not challenged in the lawsuit decided Thursday.
+However, the U.S. Fish and Wildlife Service in Septemberbegan a separate reviewof whether protections should be restored for the region’s wolves, after Republican state lawmakers in Montana and Idaho passed laws last year intended to drive down wolf numbers bymaking it easier to kill them.

-In response to the killings, Interior Sec.
-Deb Haaland published an op-ed this week saying federal officials could give wolves emergency protection if the well-being of wolves is put at risk.
+Following the killings, Interior Sec.
+Deb Haaland published an op-ed this week saying federal officials could give northern Rockies wolves emergency protection if the species is put at significant risk.

 “Recent laws passed in some Western states undermine state wildlife managers by promoting precipitous reductions in wolf populations, such as removing bag limits, baiting, snaring, night hunting and pursuit by dogs — the same kind of practices that nearly wiped out wolves during the last century,” Haaland wrote.